rsksmart/devportal/README.md

 By default, it set to `warn`: Docusaurus will log a warning in the console, but the build will continue.

 For more details on broken link detection in Docusaurus, please refer to the [Docusaurus Documentation](https://docusaurus.io/docs/next/api/docusaurus-config#onBrokenLinks).

-### Links

-1. When adding links, prefer absolute links - e.g. links beginning with `/`,
-   over relative links - e.g. links beginning with `./` or `../`
-1. Run `yarn build` to identify any broken links - this includes both links to other pages within devportal, and links to anchor references within devportal pages, however does not include links to external pages (not within devportal).

 ### Findability